Fujitsu-Sweden-DTS/activedirectory-handler/README.md

 Details for options sent to `getObjects`:

 * `select`:
-  Required array.
+  Required, either non-empty array of strings or `"*"`.
-  A list of the names of the attributes to fetch.
+  A list of the names of the attributes to fetch, or `"*"` for fetching all attributes.
 * `from`:
   Optional string, defaults to the value of the `domainBaseDN` config option.
   The base DN to search.